 Both rye and wheat contain the same levels of sodium.

-In this article, we introduced the cereal grains rye and wheat.
+In this article, we introduced the grains rye and wheat.
 We took an in-depth look at both grains and compared their health impact and nutritional value.

 Although the two grains have many similarities, they also differ in their nutritional information.

-We hope that the information in this article has answered all of your questions about the health impact and nutritional values of rye and wheat.
+I hope that the information in this article has answered all of your questions about the health impact and nutritional values of rye and wheat.